LISTENING & PRACTICAL SKILLS - 2022/3

 Thus, the summative assessment for this module consists of:

-- Coursework – two blocks of continuous assessment using aural training software (addressing learning outcome 8) and recording engineering software (addressing learning outcomes 3 to 7)
+- Coursework – two blocks of continuous assessment using aural training software (addressing learning outcome 8) and technical ear training software (addressing learning outcomes 1 to 7); and

-- Listening assessment – aural and written assessment (addressing learning outcomes 1 to 7 and 9 to 10).
+- Listening assessment – aural and written assessment (addressing learning outcomes 9 and 10).

-Formative feedback from a member of staff will be given during all practical studio sessions where students will have opportunities to practice rigging microphones and explore basic techniques (addresses learning outcomes 11, 12, 13).
+Formative feedback from a member of staff will be given during all practical studio sessions where students will have opportunities to practice rigging microphones and explore basic techniques (addresses learning outcomes 11 to 13).

 Class tests during the module will be used to give formative feedback on the student's existing skills and progress.
-Formative feedback will be given on the student’s use of the aural and audio engineering software packages at the end of the first semester.
+Formative feedback will be given on the student’s use of the aural and technical ear training software packages at the end of the first semester.

 - To develop your technical listening skills in order to support your practical recording work in HE5 Recording Techniques and HE6 Portfolio of Recordings